transcelerate/ddf-sdr-ui/README.md

 - From Study details page, user  can click  "View SOA Matrix" to view the Schedule of Activities for each Timeline under study designs for a study document.
 - In *Audit trail page*, user  can select any two versions and click on "Version Comparison" to compare the changes.
 - On click of *Study Definitions -> Compare*, user will be navigated to *Compare page* to select two study documents based on certain study parameters and to compare the changes.
+- User will be logged out from application on click of logout link in the header.

+**Admin Role Application Features:**
 - On click of *Reports -> System Usage*, user will be navigated to *Usage Report* to view lists of all the API calls made to the SDR application for a given duration.
   - In System usage report, user can export the report to csv format with a maximum downloaded records limit of 1500 records.
 This value is configurable.
 - On click of *Manage -> Group*, user will be navigated to *Group Management* to view lists of all groups created.
 - On click of Add Group button from group management screen, user will be navigated to *Add Group* to create or edit new groups.
 - On click of *Manage -> User*, user will be navigated to *User Management* to view lists of all User association with groups created.
 - On click of Add User button from user management screen, user will be navigated to *Add User* to create or edit User association with groups.
-- User will be logged out from application on click of logout link in the header.

 **URL List**